jpichat/stp/README.md

    ```
    - the graph used in the [paper](#c1)
       - $\epsilon$ is a free parameter that controls the connectedness of the graph, i.e. the number of adjacent vertices to which one vertex is connected "above" and "below" (assuming the set of vertices is a sequence of increasing integers $[0,1,...,n]$, such that "above" and "below" refer to greater or smaller vertex values).
       - In other words, $\epsilon$ refers to the maximum discrete distance between the current vertex and the "next, reachable" one.
-Note that the degrees of vertices at both ends must be less than $\epsilon$.
+Note that the degrees of vertices at both ends must therefore be less than $\epsilon$.
    ```python
    n = 6  # total number of vertices
    eps = 5  # number of jumps allowed